Applelyyyy/OOMS/README.md

 - **"gcc not found"**: Run `run.bat` as Administrator for auto-installation
 - **PowerShell execution policy**: Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 - **Manual GCC install**: Download from mingw-w64.org

+### Linux/macOS Issues

+- **"gcc not found"**: Install build-essential or development tools for your distribution
+- **Permission denied**: Make sure `run.sh` is executable with `chmod +x run.sh`
+- **Package manager not found**: The script supports most major distributions, install GCC manually if unsupported
+- **wget/curl not found**: Install with your package manager for GitHub sync functionality
+- **Compilation errors**: Ensure all source files are in the same directory and have proper permissions

 ---